lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 ## 10.1 Introduction
 Image processing has been a mainstay of computing since the advent of the digital computer.
 Early efforts focused on improving image content for human interpretation.
 More recently image processing has been utilized by practitioners of computer vision, the goal being the processing of image data for autonomous machine perception <em style="color:blue;background-color: white">\[Gonzalez92\]</em>.
 From the perspective of data visualization, image processing is used to manipulate image content to improve the results of subsequent processing and interpretation.
 For example, a CT or MRI scan may generate spurious signal noise or require image segmentation.
 Using the techniques of image processing, noise can be removed and automatic and semi-automatic segmentation can be performed on a slice by slice (i.e., image by image basis).
 As a result, isosurface generation, volume rendering, and other 3D techniques can be improved in appearance, accuracy, and effectiveness by applying techniques from image processing.

 Since the focus of this text is on 3D graphics and visualization, this chapter treats image processing in a limited way.
 However, we would like to emphasize the interrelationship of image processing, computer graphics, and visualization.
-Often texts and courses treat these as distinctly separate disciplines, when in fact they are closely related (see “Imaging, Computer Graphics, and Visualization” on page 4).
+Often texts and courses treat these as distinctly separate disciplines, when in fact they are closely related (see [“Imaging, Computer Graphics, and Visualization”](/VTKBook/01Chapter1/#13-imaging-computer-graphics-and-visualization) in [Chapter 1](/VTKBook/01Chapter1)).

 The material presented here was selected to demonstrate a number of important points.
 First, the data flow or pipeline approach presented earlier is directly applicable to image processing, with the added benefit that we can easily implement data streaming and caching due to the regular nature of image data.
 Second, image processing algorithms can improve the results of visualization.
 We will show this through a number of useful examples.
 And finally, from a practical point of view, we wanted to demonstrate a system architecture that includes imaging, graphics, and visualization.

 ## 10.2 Data Representation

 In this section we will briefly describe the data representation behind the imaging pipeline.
-As we saw earlier (in “The Dataset” on page 124), a dataset consists of both a structure (topology and geometry) and data attributes.
+As we saw earlier (in [“The Dataset”](https://lorensen.github.io/VTKExamples/site//VTKBook/05Chapter5/#53-the-dataset) in [Chapter 5](//VTKBook/05Chapter5)), a dataset consists of both a structure (topology and geometry) and data attributes.
 Although in principle an image can be represented as a image data dataset, the special nature of image processing suggests a more complex representation, as we will soon see.

 An image is typically used to refer to a 2D structured point dataset.
 More generally, in this chapter we will define an image as consisting of up to four dimensions: three spatial dimensions x, y, and z, and time t.
 The reason we add the time dimension is that images are frequently generated as a time series, and we often wish to access the data along the time axis.
 For example, we may plot the value at a point as a function of time.

-As described in “Image Data” on page 136, an image has both regular topology and geometry.
+As described in <a href="/VTKBook/05Chapter5/#Chapter 5 Image Data">“Image Data”</a> on page 136, an image has both regular topology and geometry.
 The regularity of the data lends itself to many special operations.
 In particular, we can support data caching and streaming, and operating on regions of interest in the data.

 **Regions of Interest**